See my other pictures of Silver City, including pictures from winter and fall.

 Heading south on the east side of Kluane Lake

-Westward view from the road, across two lakes (the far lake at the base of the
+Westward view across two lakes (the far lake is Kluane Lake)

-We collected a great deal of mud on today's adventure, likely due to the muddy roads from the rain & construction.
+We collected a great deal of mud on today's adventure.

 Muddy truck and big red dog, Jake

 A quiet night at Congdon Creek.
-There were less than a dozen units here.
-No bugs made for a pleasant evening by the campfire.
+No insects made for a pleasant evening by the campfire.